bfairkun/LabProtocols/docs/Cut_And_Tag.md

 {:start="31"}
 31. Mix by full-speed vortexing ~2 s, and incubate 1 hr 50 ºC or 37 ºC overnight to digest.
 01:00:00
-Inactivate proteinase K for 10 min at 95°C.

 > It is typical for the beads to form a large clump during incubation owing to the viscoelasticity of DNA.
 However, for abundant genome-wide epitopes, large-scale fragmentation of the genome will normally result in reduced clumping and release of beads into suspension, turning the liquid brownish relative to negative controls.